 The FBI classifies San Diego, our fine city, as one of the top cities for sex trafficking of children in the nation.
 Studies indicate there are more than 3,000 and possibly as high as 8,000 sex trafficking victims every year in San Diego.

 I CARE provided services to 119 youth and community training to 2,000 individuals during the past year.
-Highlights included training youth, parents, educators and service providers at Grossmont Union High School District, San Diego Unified School District, California State University San Marcos and San Diego State University, as well as other organizations such as Jewish Family Services.
+Highlights included training youth, parents, educators and service providers at Grossmont Union High School District, San Diego Unified School District, California State University San Marcos and San Diego State University, as well as organizations such as Jewish Family Service.

 Mental Health Services

 I CARE mental health services include individual and family therapy, 24-hour support and medication evaluation, treatment and management.
 Community training on commercial sexual exploitation is also available.